Jobs

 Cascade offers a robust benefits package, which includes:

-- Abundant discounts and offers with retailers and partner organizations
+• Abundant discounts and offers with retailers and partner organizations (including JBI)

 To Apply

-Submit a resume and cover letter to resume@cascadebicycleclub.org with “Events and Communications Coordinator” in the subject line.
+Submit a resume to resume@cascadebicycleclub.org with “Bike Education Lead” in the subject line.
+In the email, please answer the following questions:

 Cascade Bicycle Club is on a journey to becoming an anti-racist organization.
 We strongly encourage applications from people who have historically been underrepresented in the bicycle industry, advocacy, and nonprofit work.